 In this case, I am using the template to transfer the bird in the pattern onto the cup surface.
 I make my templates by laminating my own drawing of a found pattern.
 This is helpful if you are trying to make multiples, but still requires a lot of drawing and interpretation because you are drawing on a three-dimensional surface.

-To read the rest of this article, download your free copy of Ceramic Decorating Tool Techniques Decorating Pottery with Wax Resist, Slip Trailers, Clay Stamps, and Carving Tools.
+To read the rest of this article, download your free copy of Ceramic Decorating Tool Techniques Decorating Pottery with Wax Resist, Slip Trailers, Clay Stamps, Carving Tools and More.

 About Ceramic Arts Daily: